 Our commercial activities have become an increasingly significant portion of our business mix, and comprised 25.2% of our total sales for the year ended December 31, 2000.
 Our ability to compete for commercial business depends on a variety of factors, including:

-- o brand recognition;

-- o customer relationships, service and support;

-- o pricing;
+brand recognition; o pricing;

-- o product features and performance; and

-- o reliability, scalability and compatibility.
+customer relationships, service and o product features and support; o performance; and o reliability, scalability and compatibility.

 In these markets, we compete with various companies, several of which are listed below.